Denver mayoral candidates tackle housing, homelessness, crime in last major forum before election

 Many of the candidates also said they have been victims of property crime, notably car theft.

-Rougeot blamed the crime spike to policy coming out of the state Capitol, particularly a law that reduced the penalties for stealing cars under a certain value.
+Rougeot blamed the crime spike on policy coming out of the state Capitol, particularly a law that reduced the penalties for stealing cars under a certain value.

 Ortega agreed, saying the decriminalization has "opened the floodgates" to crime.